ryu878/pybingx/README.md

     start_time: The start time for the query in milliseconds (optional).
     end_time: The end time for the query in milliseconds (optional).
     limit: The maximum number of records to retrieve (default is 1000).

+### `export_fund_flow(symbol: str, start_time: int = None, end_time: int = None, limit: int = 200, recv_window: int = None)`
+Export the fund flow data as an Excel file, keeping only the last 3 months of data.

+    symbol: The trading pair symbol (e.g., "BTC-USDT").
+    start_time: The start time for the query in milliseconds (optional).
+    end_time: The end time for the query in milliseconds (optional).
+    limit: The maximum number of records to retrieve (default is 200).
+    recv_window: The receive window for the request (optional).

 ## Contributing